 Go to the fuse box and check the fuse or circuit breaker for the furnace.
 Even if your furnace is already operating properly, it’s a good idea to check your home’s circuit breakers regularly.
 If the circuit breaker for the furnace is tripped to the off position (or half-way), switch it fully to the off position, then firmly return it to the on position.
 If it trips back to the off position again immediately or in a short period of time, there could be a problem requiring professional repair service.
 Do not attempt to adjust the electrical service box yourself.

 If the furnace circuit breaker was not tripped or you resolved the situation, try turning on the thermostat again and see if there is hot air.
 If there is still no warm air or the system remains inoperable, examine the outside of the furnace itself for any obvious problems, like a buildup of dirt and dust, burn marks, unusual noises or any other indications of a potential problem.
 If your furnace is a newer high efficiency model, it may be vented out to one of the side walls of your home.
 Check the vent pipes to be sure they are unobstructed and there is nothing blocking the opening.
-While there check your furnace filter and replace or clean it .
+While there, check your furnace filter and replace or clean it .
 Air filters should be checked at least every three months.

 Finally, if they can be accessed, examine the duct work for any signs of cracking or unsealed joints.
 If you notice any of these issues it’s probably due to a lack of professional maintenance.
 A Precision Tune-up will include a heating system cleaning and visual inspection of the heating system and provide solutions to any furnace repair problems.

-If any furnace or heating problems still exist or remain unresolved, call an experienced NATE-certified heating contractor to rectify the situation with necessary repairs and Precision Tune-up.
+If any furnace or heating problems still exist or remain unresolved, call an experienced ACE-certified heating contractor to rectify the situation with necessary repairs and Precision Tune-up.